Uniform energy bound and Morawetz estimate for extreme components of spin fields in the exterior of a slowly rotating Kerr black hole I: Maxwell field: Introduction

 An integration by parts, together with a usage of Plancherel lemma and the orthonormality property of the basis $\left\{Y_{m\ell}^{s}(\cos\theta)e^{im\phi}\right\}_{m\ell}$, gives

 Hence, the equation for $\psi_{m\ell}$ is now

-In the case that the source term $F=0$, this is exactly the equation one gets after decomposing into spherical harmonics the solution to the classical Fackerell-Ipser equation \cite{fackerell:ipser:EM} on Schwarzschild:
+In the case that the source term $F=0$, this is exactly the equation one gets after decomposing into spherical harmonics the solution to the classical Fackerell--Ipser equation \cite{fackerell:ipser:EM} on Schwarzschild:

-A proof for a nonnegative energy estimate is straightforward via performing integration by parts from multiplying \eqref{eq:SWRWReducedSchw} by $\partial_{t}\overline{\psi_{m\ell}}$, summing over $m$ and $\ell$, applying the identity \eqref{eq:IdenOfEigenvaluesAndAnguDeriSchw}, and finally integrating with respect to the measure $dt^*dr$ over $\{(t^*,r)|0\leq t^*\leq \tau, r_+\leq r<\infty\}$.
+A proof for a nonnegative energy estimate is straightforward via performing integration by parts from multiplying \eqref{eq:SWRWReducedSchw} by $\partial_{t}\overline{\psi_{m\ell}}$, summing over $m$ and $\ell$, and integrating in $(t^*,r)$-plane.
 To obtain the Morawetz estimate, we choose a radial multiplier $(\hat{f}(r)\partial_r+\hat{q}(r))\overline{\psi_{m\ell}}$ with the choices of $\hat{f}$ and $\hat{g}$ taken from \cite{larsblue15hidden,Jinhua17LinGraSchw}.
-We postpone the detailed proof for this energy estimate and Morawetz estimate to Appendix \ref{appe:MoraFS1FIeqSchw} and emphasis the fact that $\ell\geq |s|=1$ is used in both proofs of Morawetz estimate and the nonnegativity of the energy.
+We postpone the detailed proof for this energy estimate and Morawetz estimate to Appendix \ref{appe:MoraFS1FIeqSchw} but emphasis here the fact that $\ell\geq |s|=1$ is essential in both proofs of Morawetz estimate and the nonnegativity of the energy.
 Together with a Morawetz estimate in large $r$ region in Section \ref{sect:MorawetzLarger} and red-shift estimate near horizon in Section \ref{sect:Redshift}, Theorem \ref{thm:MoraEstiAlmostScalarWave} is proved in the Schwarzschild case.
+Note that the energy and Morawetz estimates have been obtained in \cite{Fede2016MaxwellSchw} for the case of Schwarzschild background but under a double null foliation.